 Should you wish to learn how to build a cordwood cottage, cabin or home, please visit www.cordwoodconstruction.org While you are there, click on the pictures, read the brief articles, check out the latest workshops and newsletter and if you are interested click on the ONLINE BOOKSTORE to see all the cordwood literature available in print and ebook format.If you have questions that aren’t answered on the website you can email me at email@example.com

 Readers have requested a brief bio, so here goes: Richard & Becky Flatau built their mortgage-free cordwood home in 1979 in Merrill, Wisconsin.
-Since then, they have written books, conducted workshops, facilitated the 2005, 2011 and 2015 Cordwood Conferences and provided consultation for thousands of cordwood builders.
+Since then, they have written books, conducted workshops, facilitated the 2005, 2011 and 2015 Cordwood Conferences and have provided consultation for thousands of cordwood builders.
 Cordwood Workshop Video, Cordwood Construction Best Practices (2017) and Cordwood Conference Papers 2015 are the newest publications available from their online cordwood bookstore. www.cordwoodconstruction.org Here is a picture of the Cordwood Workshop Video cover, featuring the Cordwood Education Center.

 For more information on Cordwood Construction, click on the picture or visit www.cordwoodconstruction.org Below is the 30 item Video menu.